Vector bundles of non-negative curvature over cohomogeneity one manifolds: Introduction

 The case where the orbit space is a circle is discussed in \Cref{SEC:orbit_space_circle}.
 Before putting \Cref{THM: big theorem} into perspective, let us discuss to which classes of manifolds it applies.

 \begin{introrem} First of all, the class of cohomogeneity one manifolds with singular orbits of codimension $2$ turns out to be fairly rich.
-It includes (without specifying the corresponding action): $\mathbb{S}^n$ with $n=2,3,4,5,7$, the $4$-manifolds $\mathbb{S}^2\times\mathbb{S}^2$, $\cc P^2$, $\cc P^2\sharp \overline{\cc P}^2$ (where $\overline{\cc P}^2$ denotes $\cc P^2$ with opposite orientation), every homotopy $\rr P^5$, every $SO(3)$ and every $SO(4)$-principal bundle over $\mathbb{S}^4$ \cite{GroveZiller:Milnor}, and an infinite family of $10$-dimensional manifolds which admit free $SU(2)$-actions producing very interesting classes of non-negatively curved $7$-manifolds \cite{GoKeSh17}.
+It includes (without specifying the corresponding action): $\mathbb{S}^n$ with $n=2,3,4,5,7$, the $4$-manifolds $\mathbb{S}^2\times\mathbb{S}^2$, $\cc P^2$, $\cc P^2\sharp \overline{\cc P}^2$ (where $\overline{\cc P}^2$ denotes $\cc P^2$ with opposite orientation), every homotopy $\rr P^5$, every $SO(3)$- and every $SO(4)$-principal bundle over $\mathbb{S}^4$ \cite{GroveZiller:Milnor}, and an infinite family of $10$-dimensional manifolds which admit free $SU(2)$-actions producing very interesting classes of non-negatively curved $7$-manifolds \cite{GoKeSh17}.
 Moreover, this class is closed under taking products with homogeneous manifolds, endowed with the obvious product action.

 Part~(1) of \Cref{THM: big theorem} only applies to few of these manifolds.
-Indeed, as explained in more detail in \Cref{REM:maximal_rank_iff_positive_characteristic} below, our assumptions imply that the manifolds in question have positive Euler characteristic.\footnote{ Cohomogeneity one manifolds with positive Euler characteristic satisfying various additional assumptions have been investigated in \cite{AlekPod:compact,Frank:cohomogeneity,DeVitoKennard:coho1}. } However, the set of manifolds to which Part~(1) applies is far from empty.
+Indeed, as explained in more detail in \Cref{REM:maximal_rank_iff_positive_characteristic} below, our assumptions imply that the manifolds in question have positive Euler characteristic.
+However, the set of manifolds to which Part~(1) applies is far from empty.
 For example, as we will explain in \Cref{SS:DeVito_example}, in every even dimension $\geq 4$ there exists a cohomogeneity one space, namely $(\cc P^2\sharp \overline{\cc P}^2 )\times\left(\mathbb{S}^2\right)^n$ with $n\geq 0$, to which Part~(1) of \Cref{THM: big theorem} applies (see \Cref{PROP:THMA_applies_to_M_2n4}), and this space is not even homotopy equivalent to a homogeneous space (see \Cref{PROP:M_2n4_isnot_homogeneous}).
 This example was communicated to us by Jason DeVito.

 Part~(2) of \Cref{THM: big theorem}, on the other hand, also applies to certain manifolds with vanishing Euler characteristic.
 If a space $M$ as in Part~(2) additionally satisfies $\oplus_{i>0}\H^{4i}(M,\qq)\neq 0$, then the theorem ensures the existence of infinitely many real vector bundles over $M$ which admit non-negatively curved metrics and belong to pairwise distinct stable classes, see \Cref{REM:stable_classes}. \end{introrem}